muratk3n/thirdwave/en/2019/08/memristors.md

 It's funny I kept thinking abt analog circuits and how they can compute DE's (as they are modeled with DE's).
 And how our brains are analog.
-This is a combination of those ideas; now we can create analog computers that can be faster and smaller.
+This is the continuation of that thought; apparently we can now create analog computers that can be faster and smaller.

 Forget the transistor, hail the memristor!